 The provision for long service leave represents CEQ's best estimate of the future benefit that employees have earned.
-The amount and timing of the associated outflows is uncertain and dependant on employees attaining the required years of services.
+The amount and timing of the associated outflows is uncertain and dependant on employees attaining the required years of service.
 Where CEQ no longer has the ability to defer settlement of the obligation beyond 12 months from the reporting date, liabilities are presented as current.
 This would usually occur when employees are expected to reach the required years of service in the 12 months from reporting date.
-The discount rate used to determine the present value of future benefits at 30 June 2020 was 0.92% (2019: 1.65%).
+The discount rate used to determine the present value of future benefits at 30 June 2021 was 1.52% (2020: 0.92%).

-Where employees have met the prerequisite length of service and CEQ does not have an unconditional right to defer this liability beyond 12 months, long service leave is classified as a current liability: Otherwise it is classified as non-current.
+Where employees have met the prerequisite length of service and CEQ does not have an unconditional right to defer this liability beyond 12 months, long service leave is classified as a current liability; otherwise it is classified as non-current.